npm/rfcs/accepted/0000-peer-overrides.md

 *[link][RFC-overrides]*

+**Does not sufficiently cover functionality of this proposal sufficiently**

-Similar in nature, but way more general, affecting all dependencies and with nesting overrides
+~~Similar in nature, but way more general, affecting all dependencies and with nesting overrides~~

 [Discussed in detail above](#in-regards-to-the-existing-overrides-rfc)